nextest-rs/nextest/site/src/book/reusing-builds.md

 - **Cross-compilation.** The build machine has a different architecture or operating system from the target machine.
 - **Partitioned execution.** Build once on the build machine, then [partition test execution](partitioning.md) across multiple target machines.
-- **Saving execution time on more valuable machines.** For example, do not build on a GPU machine.
+- **Saving execution time on more valuable machines.** For example, build on a regular machine, then run them on a GPU machine.

 ## Requirements